cwyark/cwyark.github.io/_posts/2022-12-20-i2c-message-over-gmsl-link.md

 ## ⚪ Conflict Address on the Same I2C Channel

-Each camera modules have identical i2c slave address.
-For example, in Leopard AR0233 GMSL camera, it's MAX9295 use 0x62 and CMOS sensor use 0x10, it should be the same in other Leopard AR0233 GMSL camera.
-As a result, when two identical cameras are shared with the same i2c channels, there should have a i2c address conflict issue.
+Each camera module, such as the Leopard AR0233 GMSL camera, may have identical I2C slave addresses for its MAX9295 serializer and CMOS sensor.
+This can cause address conflict issues when multiple identical cameras are connected to the same I2C channel.
+To avoid such conflicts, differentiating methods such as modifying the serializer's address or using an I2C multiplexer can be employed.

 ### 💡 Remapping Mechanism

-Serializer (e.g. MAX9295, MAX96705) provides a way to change their adddress at runtime, which allows you don't need extra hardware change (e.g strap pin).
-Simply change by setting serializer's register.
-(0x01 at MAX9295)
+Many serializers, such as the MAX9295 and MAX96705, offer the ability to remap their addresses at runtime, eliminating the need for additional hardware changes like strap pins.
+This can be accomplished by simply changing the serializer's register, providing a more flexible and efficient solution for managing device addresses in a hardware design.

-Click here to see [sequence diagram](https://publish.obsidian.md/cwyark-notes/200+KnowledgeBase+%F0%9F%93%93/Hardware/SerDes/I2C+Messages+over+GMSL+Link#%F0%9F%92%A1+Remapping+Mechanism){:target="_blank"} on it works.
+Click here to see [sequence diagram](https://notes.cwyark.me/200+KnowledgeBase/Hardware/SerDes/I2C+Messages+over+GMSL+Link#%F0%9F%92%A1+Remapping+Mechanism){:target="_blank"} on it works.